-The rates of diabetes among American Indians and Alaska Natives are more striking: more than 16 percent have diabetes, a rate more than twice as high as that of the general population in the United States as a whole.
-Among American Indian and Alaska Native elders, 30 percent — nearly one in three — have diabetes.
-Some American Indian and Alaska Native communities suffer even higher rates of diabetes.
+The rates of diabetes among Native people are more striking: more than 16 percent have diabetes, a rate more than twice as high as that of the general population in the United States as a whole.
+Among Native elders, 30 percent — nearly one in three — have diabetes.
+Some Native communities suffer even higher rates of diabetes.
 The Pima of Arizona have seen rates of diabetes as high as 60 percent in their community.
 The consequences of diabetes left untreated include amputations, blindness and death.
-American Indians and Alaska Natives are twice as likely to die from diabetes.
+Native people are twice as likely to die from diabetes.

-A variety of factors contribute to the high rates of diabetes and obesity among American Indian and Alaska Native elders.
+A variety of factors contribute to the high rates of diabetes and obesity among Native elders.
 Along with the predisposition for these conditions, diet, exercise and other factors are important contributors.
-It is important to note that while American Indians and Alaska Natives are predisposed to these conditions, they were very rare just 100 years ago.
+It is important to note that while Native people are predisposed to these conditions, they were very rare just 100 years ago.

 Diets have changed dramatically since the introduction of European foods into the diet of American Indians and Alaska Natives.
-The diets of American Indian and Alaska Native ancestors contained more complex carbohydrates (such as whole grains, peas, beans, potatoes) and fewer fats (such as meats, dairy products, oils).
-While diets vary from nation to nation, traditional foods consisted of those that could be gathered and hunted in the local area, and sometimes included agricultural products like corn, squash and beans, which were introduced before European influence on diets.
+The diets of Native ancestors contained more complex carbohydrates (such as whole grains, peas, beans, potatoes) and fewer fats (such as meats, dairy products, oils).
+The variety of cultivated and wild foods eaten before contact with Europeans was as vast and variable as the regions where Native people lived.

 Those eating a contemporary western diet now experience processed foods high in simple carbohydrates (refined sugar), salts and fats.
 One example of such a food that is commonly found in Indian County is frybread.
 Frybread found today is a product of the shift from traditional foods to government-issued commodities.
 Frybread and foods like it — whether homemade or store-bought — have little nutritional value and can negatively impact health.